ARBC: ArabicWinter 2018

 Acquaints the student with the Greek and Latin elements from which most specialized terms of modern medicine are constructed.
 Intended primarily for students planning to enter the medical, pharmaceutical, or biological sciences.

-The origins and achievements of applied technology in the Greek and Roman world from the Bronze Age to late Antiquity, with special attention to archaeological evidence.
+The origins, achievements, and social impacts of applied technology in the Greek and Roman world from the Bronze Age to Late Antiquity (c.
+1500 BCE 400 CE), with special attention to archaeological evidence.

 CLST313 Greek Epic Sections